EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/Intro_R/Intro_R_Practical.md

 About R
 -------

 R is a free software environment for statistical computing.
 R is a free tool that you can download and use on a variety of platforms and environments.
-The [R project](http://www.r-project.org) Webpage is a good place to learn more about R.
+The [R project](http://www.r-project.org) webpage is a good place to learn more about R.

 In this session we will focus on learning the basics of R so that we will be able to use BioConductor properly in the next session.
 R contains a vast collection of resources and tools many of which are beyond the scope of this session.